cjerrington/cjerrington.github.io/src/posts/2023/2023-12-18-going-through-the-collections.md

 ---
 title: The Collection
-excerpt: 'Growing up I had a few collections, and this weekend I pulled one out'
+description: 'Growing up I had a few collections, and this weekend I pulled one out'
 draft: false
 date: 2023-12-18T00:00:00.000Z
 tags: